 - a delicate vegetable garnish for fish, seafood & root vegetables

 - a moorish snack when roasted gently with nuts & seeds

-Karengo is a great seaweed to consume everyday; with nearly 30% protein and a large amount of its weight consisting of minerals, it will keep the body mineralised & nicely nourished.
+Karengo is a great seaweed to consume a small amount of, everyday; containing nearly 30% protein, and a large amount of its weight consisting of minerals, it will keep your body mineralised & well nourished.